trent-gill/portfolio/README.md

 *   **Blog** - As mentioned earlier, one of your assignments will be building and maintaining a personal blog with the platform of your choice.
 There's more information about how to technically set this up in Week 1.
 *   **Course Website** - If you are reading this, you're on the course website!
 Hooray.
 Here is where you'll find the majority of course content.
 Each week has a corresponding module which will tell you what you are expected to do that week.
 That may include watching videos, reading material, working on a project, a Google Hangout, etc.
 *   **Course Hub** - These are where you'll be able to see all the different blog posts from all your peers.
 This will be helpful in seeing what everyone else is up to.
 You'll be asked periodically throughout the semester to comment on various posts from other students.
 *   **Software** - This course heavily relies on two specific programs for most of the design work you will be doing: Adobe Photoshop and Adobe InDesign.
-These apps (plus tons of other nice products from Adobe) are [currently available for $19.99](http://www.adobe.com/creativecloud/buy/students.html?sdid=KKTHX&skwcid=AL!3085!3!57438613702!b!!g!!student%20creative%20cloud%20discount&ef_id=U9qj9AAAAPwLracF:20141203035138:s) as a product called Creative Cloud Complete.
+These apps (plus tons of other nice products from Adobe) are <a href="http://www.adobe.com/creativecloud/buy/students.html?sdid=KKTHX&skwcid=AL!3085!3!57438613702!b!!g!!student%20creative%20cloud%20discount&ef_id=U9qj9AAAAPwLracF:20141203035138:s" target="_blank">currently available for $19.99</a> as a product called Creative Cloud Complete.
 My suggestion is that use this service for the semester.
 While that is not cheap, it's small price to pay have resume line items such as "Adobe Photoshop."
 That said, I understand that may be out of reach for some.
 For those close to campus, one option is to utilize the computers in the Gaylord computer labs as they have fully up-to-date versions of both these programs (**Note: If you are going to use the computer lab, remember that the computer wipes your files every time you log out.
 Make sure you always carry a flash drive or external hard drive with you!**).
 For others who don't have the luxury of visiting campus and still don't want to splurge on  Adobe Photoshop, graphic design concepts are completely transferable to other (sometimes free) applications.
 There are even some great options now that are web or tablet based.
 I've created a page for free alternatives to both of these programs.
 You can use these, but please proceed with caution knowing that my knowledge is significantly limited to what these programs offer.

 ### Gaylord Computer Lab